A class action lawsuit filed in Massachusetts district court argues that video streaming giant Hulu LLC excludes the blind and visually impaired.

 The class action does not seek monetary damages but, rather, only to secure equal access to Hulu’s services.
 The case is American Council of the Blind et al v.
 Hulu LLC, case number 1:17-cv-12285, in the U.S. District Court for the District of Massachusetts.

-This isn’t the first time the topic of audio description accessibility has come before the courts.
+This isn’t the first time that audio description accessibility has been a topic for discussion.

-In 2016, the American Council of the Blind and Bay State Council of the Blind filed a similar suit against streaming service provider Netflix.
-The suit was settled, and Netflix agreed to add audio descriptions for many popular titles, such as its “Netflix Original” programming, in both its online streaming platform and disc rental service.
-Netflix also pledged to make its website and mobile apps accessible to individuals who are blind and use screen-reading software.
+In 2016, the American Council of the Blind and Bay State Council of the Blind reached an agreement with streaming service provider Netflix, which pledged to add audio descriptions for many popular titles, such as its “Netflix Original” programming, in both its online streaming platform and disc rental service.
+Netflix also agreed to make its website and mobile apps accessible to individuals who are blind and use screen-reading software.

 This past April, AMC, one of the country’s largest movie theater chains, settled a class action suit that alleged that although the theater provided audio description devices, it offered blind movie-goers malfunctioning equipment or the wrong technology, such as those intended for deaf patrons.
 AMC settled the matter and, as part of the deal, agreed to train employees on how to set up, use, and test the devices.
 The company also is working to make its website and mobile app more accessible.